 However, this day is more than just a national holiday.
-In fact, March 1st was a turning point in Korean history.
+In fact, the March 1st Independence Movement was a turning point in Korean history.
 It triggered a nationwide civil protest or an independence movement against the ruling of Korea by Japan.
 Later on, ultimately it led to the establishment of the Provisional Government of the Republic of Korea.

-In 1919, right after the Paris Peace Conference, (in this conference, president Wilson proclaimed “self-determination”) many Korean patriots thought that the independence is not far away.
+In 1919, right after the Paris Peace Conference, (in this conference, president Wilson proclaimed “self-determination”) many Korean patriots thought that independence is not far away.
 At the same time, Korean students studying in Tokyo published a statement demanding freedom from colonial rule.

 At 2 pm, 33 people who formed the core of the independence movement convened at Taehwagwan Restaurant and read the Korean Declaration of Independence.
 Initially, they planned to assemble at Tapgol Park or Pagoda Park.
 However, they decided to do it in a private location to prevent it from turning into a riot.
 They wanted to do it in a peaceful way without making innocent victims.
 The leaders of the movement signed the document and sent a copy to the Governor General.
 They even called the police themselves and informed their action to be arrested.